Sifa171/businessDayDemo/README.md

 # JBoss Business Day 2017 - OpenShift in der Praxis
-##### Based on gshipleys mlbParks example (https://github.com/gshipley/openshift3mlbparks)
+##### Based on Grant Shipleys MLB Parks example (https://github.com/gshipley/openshift3mlbparks)

+This is a short demo of OpenShift 3, for the so called <b>Viada JBoss Business Day 2017</b> in Frankfurt.

+The demo deals with development and operational issues too.

+ If you want to reuse this demo, just follow the instructions explained at the bottom of the page.
 ## Agenda
 ### Build and Deploy an image
   1. Source to Image
-    - Erläutern (Folien)
+    - Explanation
-    - MLB Parks Template (erläutern und einspielen)
+    - MLB Parks Template
-    - Logs zeigen
+    - Logs
-    - Build Prozess beeinflussen
+    - Influence build process
-    - Heath Checks erläutern
+    - Defining Health Checks
   2. Docker Strategy
+    - How to use Docker Images
-    - DockerHub Example nutzen
+    - Logs
-  3. Deployment Strategien
+  3. Deployment Strategies
-    - recreate
+    - Recreate
-    - rolling
+    - Rolling

-### Failover Szenarien
+### Failover Scenerios
-  1. Pods deleten
+  1. Pod crashes
+  2. Liveness probe fails
+  3. Readiness probe fails

 ### Logging & Debugging
   1. Debug Terminal